shankaritchapurapu/helidon/docs/services/identity.md

 * `oci.identity.authentication.service-uri` and `oci.identity.authentication.region` are mutually exclusive.
 * If neither `service-uri` nor `region` is configured, the `oci-env` default region must be available.
 * `global-business-unit`, `team-name`, and `application-name` are required.
-* When `use-instance-principal=false`, at least one certificate entry must be configured.
+* When no `OciResourcePrincipalProvider` is available and `use-instance-principal=false`, at least one certificate entry must be configured.

 ### Authorization